The Most Expensive Way To Give? With Your Checkbook.

 Note: You're required to fill out your tax return accurately; you're not required to pay the lowest tax bill possible.
 You can choose to claim an itemized deduction, even if it leads to a higher tax bill.
 Most taxpayers choose the result that leads to a lower tax bill without necessarily realizing the tradeoffs they are making, including the potential to ignore their itemized charitable gifts.

 To achieve the full tax benefit of charitable giving, one popular giving strategy is called “bunching.”
-With a bunching strategy, you would contribute multiple years’ worth of your charitable giving in one year.
-Bunching these gifts together in one year helps to surpass the itemization threshold.
+With a bunching strategy, you contribute multiple years of charitable giving in one year.
+"Bunching" these gifts together in one year helps to surpass the Standard Deduction and adds to other itemized deductions.
 In off-years, you could then take the Standard Deduction.

 Consider this example:

-John's lowest tax bill comes from itemizing deductions in years he donates to charity, and taking the Standard Deduction in years he doesn't donate to charity.
+John's lowest tax bill comes from being intentional about the years he donates to charity.
+He itemizes deductions in years he donates to charity while taking the Standard Deduction in years he doesn't donate to charity.

 This strategy works well in theory but can fail in real life.

-Most people don't give large amounts to charity one year and none the next.
+Most people don't give large amounts to charity one year and zero the next.
 Plus, the tax benefit of giving should be an extra bonus, not a rule that restricts your yearly giving.

 Here is a better idea: